NguyenDucThuanBKDN/LoadTextsFollowLanguageUse/README.md

-# Load Unity Texts Follow Language Use
+# Load Unity-Texts Follow Language Use
-This project provides a small plugin to load the content of texts of the screen that follow the language is using.
+This project provides a small plugin to load the content of Unity-texts that follow the language is using.
 </br>The content of texts will be loaded from CSV file.
-Only need some mins to understand about this plugin.
+You Only need some mins to understand about this plugin.

 Via __CustomLoadText.cs__ (Assets/Editor/Scripts/CustomLoadText.cs) script, a script is used to custom Unity Editor.
 And __LoadTextFollowLanguageUse.cs__ (Assets/Scripts/UI_Manager/LoadTextFollowLanguageUse.cs) script, a script is used to reload the texts if user just changed the language.